protopopov1122/8SMC1/README.md

 Building
 ===================
 Project is built using MSVC and MinGW cross compiler(MinGW build tested on top of Linux and Windows Subsystem for Linux).
+Project UI depends on wxWidgets and links to it dynamically.

 To use 8SMC1 controller:
 You must install MiscoSMC driver.
 Create 'res' directory in root of project and copy 'USMCDLL.h', 'USMCDLL.lib' and 'USMCDLL.dll' to it(it required to proper build, these files located in MicroSMC folder in Program files).
 You should also copy 'USMCDLL.lib' to root of project, if you are building by MSVC without use of stub.